Trips to Rome for Art & Design Students

-For a city cloaked in history, religion, artistic heritage, and interspersed with landscaped gardens created by the Italian aristocracy, Rome is a clear favourite for students of art & design.
+For a city cloaked in history, religion, artistic heritage, and interspersed with landscaped gardens created by the Italian aristocracy, a college trip to Rome is a clear favourite for students of art & design.
 This fascinating city has been at the heart of Christianity for nearly 2000 years and will provide your group with a wealth of artistic heritage to explore during their study trip.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.